jchen428/CS-2110/README.md

 An introduction to how computers work at a low level.

+Homeworks
-HW1.
-Introduction to Logisim
+1. Introduction to Logisim

-HW2.
-Bitwise Operators
+2. Bitwise Operators

-HW3.
-Digital Logic
+3. Digital Logic

-HW4.
-State Machines
+4. State Machines

-HW5.
-Introduction to LC3
+5. Introduction to LC3

-HW6.
-Assembly
+6. Assembly

-HW7.
-Recursion in Assembly
+7. Recursion in Assembly

-HW8.
-Introduction to C for GBA
+8. Introduction to C for GBA

-HW9.
-Original GBA Game
+9. Original GBA Game

-HW10.
-Linked List in C
+10. Linked List in C

-HW11.
-Implementing malloc, calloc, memmove, and free
+11. Implementing malloc, calloc, memmove, and free